 - United States.
 In the U.S., chemicals that are intended for military applications fall under the jurisdiction of the Directorate of Defense Trade Controls (DDTC) of the U.S. Department of State.
 They are subject to the International Traffic in Arms Regulations (ITAR) and are listed in the U.S. Munitions List (USML).
 Conversely, dual-use chemicals with non-military commercial applications fall under the jurisdiction of the Bureau of Industry and Security (BIS) of the U.S. Department of Commerce.
 They are subject to the Export Administration Regulations (EAR), are listed in the Commerce Control List (CCL), and are assigned an Export Control Classification Number (ECCN).
 More information on the U.S. export and import requirements can be found at the BIS www.cwc.gov website.

 - European Union.
-In the European Union, control lists of chemicals that are intended for military applications are compiled and maintained by individual Member States.
+In the EU, control lists of chemicals that are intended for military applications are compiled and maintained by individual Member States.
 Conversely, dual-use chemicals with non-military commercial applications are subject to the Community Regime for the Control of Exports, Transfer, Brokering and Transit of Dual-use Items (Council Regulation No 428/2009, and subsequent amendments) and are listed in Annex I of the Regulation.

 - Other chemicals of security concern are subject to additional export control regulations.
 To provide a synoptic view of them, the EU has published the Export Control Handbook for Chemicals, a comprehensive report that features all chemicals that fall under the scope of the EU regulations for the control of dual-use items, military technology and equipment, explosive precursors, psychotropics and narcotics precursors, and chemicals subjected to restrictive measures specifically for Syria.